Skip to main content

 Common withdrawal symptoms during opiate detox and Intensive Outpatient Program (IOP) treatment can include anxiety, irritability, muscle aches, sweating, nausea, and difficulty sleeping.
 You might also experience symptoms like cravings, chills, diarrhea, and restlessness.
 These effects occur because your body is adjusting to functioning without opiates after developing a dependency.

-During IOP opiate abuse treatment, you’ll receive daily addiction therapy and medical support to manage these symptoms safely and comfortably.
+During opiate IOP in Nashville, you’ll receive daily addiction therapy and medical support to manage these symptoms safely and comfortably.
 Detox helps ease the physical effects, while a behavioral health IOP provides coping skills to handle emotional challenges.
 Recognizing the symptoms early and engaging in a non-residential treatment program can improve your chances of successful opiate addiction recovery and reduce the risk of relapse.

 What Medications Are Commonly Used to Treat Opiate Addiction?